tomjoht/tomjoht.github.io/_posts/2018/10/2018-10-24-technical-aptitude.md

 - stitcher
 - api-doc
 keywords:
-summary: "In the debate between being a specialist or generalist, there's also a third option: developing <i>technical acuity</i>.
+description: "In the debate between being a specialist or generalist, there's also a third option: developing <i>technical acuity</i>.
 A person with a high degree of technical acuity has the technical mindset needed to understand and solve problems across a variety of technical domains.
 Given the ever growing number of technologies, developing technical acuity can be more advantageous, especially in technical writing contexts since technical writers work with a lot of different technologies."
 bitlink: http://bit.ly/techacuity123
 image: https://idratherbewritingmedia.com/images/idratherbewritinglogo.png
 podcast_link: https://www.podtrac.com/pts/redirect.mp3/idratherbewritingmedia.com/podcasts/technicalacuity.mp3